murkyl/vault-plugin-secrets-objectscale/README.md

 In this mode, a user is dynamically created and deleted as determined by a TTL value and policies, groups, tags, and a permission boundary can be applied to the created user.
 Credentials for this user will be returned for use to access resources of the cluster.

 ## Predefined mode
 In this mode the plugin only handles creating S3 access secrets that expire within the defined TTL values.
 The user is expected to already exist in the namespace configured in the role.
 In ObjectScale a user can have up to 2 access keys active at any one time.
-These access keys are predetermined for a user at user creation time and do not change so the plugin can only invalidate the secrets for a user.
+These access keys are predetermined for a user at user creation time and do not change so the plugin can only invalidate the secrets for a user and not the access key as well.
+When in the predefined mode the user that is configured should only have access keys managed by the plugin and not manually via the management console.
+Manually created access keys will get cleaned up by the plugin and having 2 access keys will prevent the STS/role assumption from working properly.

 No additional cluster configuration is required for this mode.